MateMalice/100-days-of-code/log.md

 **Thoughts:**: This exercise ultimately showed too much variance for both polynomial and regression models.
 I didn't bother doing a violin model for this (I will likely use these and colour coding with other data that shows a stronger statistical correlation).
 Interestingly, for AGE - NOX, variance increased substantially with age.
 The exercise did show me that even though initial models might show a line or a cluster, it's important to calculate MSE and plot variances before drawing conclusions, as a graph might look persuasive, but not actually show data that has a strong enough correlation.

-**Link to work:** Due to this file getting too long, I am going to start posting the Jupyter Notebook output separately starting with this one.
-See [boston-housing-dataset-analysis.md](https://github.com/MateMalice/100-days-of-code/blob/master/boston-housing-dataset-analysis.md) in this repo.
+**Link to work:** See [boston-housing-dataset-analysis.md](https://github.com/MateMalice/100-days-of-code/blob/master/boston-housing-dataset-analysis.md) in this repo.

+### Day 6: 30 June 2020
+**Today's Progress**: After a brief hiatus due to a work release, I have started again, using a Jupyter Notebook to learn how to pre-process collected data.

+**Thoughts:**: There seem to be great functions for bulk data cleaning and transformation.
+Need to read the documentation.

+**Link to work:** See [data-preprocessing.md](https://github.com/MateMalice/100-days-of-code/blob/master/data-preprocessing.md) in this repo.